“I hate Mondays!”

 - Unplug for the weekend

-Some of the most common mistakes people make during the weekend is to constantly check their work email and think about incomplete tasks, even though they have no intention to work on the weekend.
-Constantly thinking about work and checking your notifications will not only make you not enjoy the weekend but also fuels your hate for Mondays.
+Some of the most common mistakes people make during the weekend are to constantly check their work email and think about incomplete tasks, even though they have no intention to work on the weekend.
+Constantly thinking about work and checking your notifications will not only make you not enjoy the weekend but also fuel your hate for Mondays.